 Disclaimer: This post does not constitute legal advice.

 In our article on first-party data, we showed how new and revised data privacy laws mean companies need to use customer information more carefully.
 We also showed how that care pays off.
-Covering all the bases makes first-party data a real gift.
+Covering all the bases makes first-party data a clear winner in compliance, accuracy, and actionability.

 It’s vital to know where your data came from, and to have consent to use it.
-That means first-party data sources (information from your own business activities) are very valuable in 2019.
+That means first-party data sources (information from your own business activities) are highly valuable in 2020.

 To make the most of those connections—and to comply with the law—you need a clear process to digitize and share the information.
 This is especially true if you’re doing it as a company (because consent strictly lies with the recipient).